Documentation Index

 Request Body Fields

 The request body structure is identical to Create Connection.
 See that documentation for complete field descriptions.
-Important: Connection name in path parameter must match the existing connection name.

 Common Fields

-typestringYes-Connection type discriminator field.
+| type | string | Yes | - | Connection type discriminator field.
 Must match the existing connection type.
-Used to identify the connection type in API requests/responses.
+Used to identify the connection type in API requests/responses. |

 Note: Connection-specific fields vary by connection type.
 See individual connection type documentation for details.